-- A. A total of ten (10) leave days shall be granted by the Board of Education.
-Three of those days may be used for personal business.
-Effective as of the 2008-09 school year, a total of eleven (11) leave days shall be granted by the Board of Education, and four (4) of those days may be used for personal business.
+- A. A total of ten (11) leave days shall be granted by the Board of Education.
+Four (4) of those days may be used for personal business.
 The unused portion of these days is to be accumulative to an unlimited total.
 Personal business is defined as important business which may not be taken care of outside of school hours.
 A teacher planning to use a personal leave day shall notify the building principal, in writing, stating the date for personal leave, three (3) days in advance.
 Not more than 4 teachers within the bargaining unit may take personal leave days at the same time.
 No personal leave days shall be taken on the day before or after a holiday or vacation period.
 Accumulated days shall be used only for sick days as defined below: - 1.
 Personal illness or disability.
 The bargaining unit member may use all or any portion or his/her leave to recover from his/her own illness or disability. - 2.
 Illness in the teacher's family.
 Family is defined as parents, spouse, children, and parents-in-law. - 3.
 Death of a relative.
 Relative is defined as parents, brothers, sisters, parents-in-law, brothers-in-law, sisters-in-law, grandparents, and grandchildren.
 The bargaining unit member may use three (3) days for a death of person listed above not to be taken from sick days.
 Up to two additional days may be taken from sick leave. - 4.
 Death of spouse or child.
 The bargaining unit member may use up to five (5) days for a death of a spouse or child not to be taken from sick days.
 Additional days may be taken from the employee's sick days without limit. - 5.
 Family and Medical Leave Act.
 A teacher may use his/her leave days during any period of time covered under the Family and Medical Leave Act per Section H below. - "Death Leave" shall not be considered as sick leave and shall be non-accumulative. - 6.
 Leave for emergencies may be granted at the discretion of the superintendent.
 Such absences are to be charged against sick leave. - 7.
 Allowance for sick leave for staff members employed less than one year will be prorated on the basis of one (1) day earned per month worked. - 8.
-Teachers using more than their accumulated number of sick days shall have the appropriate prorated amount deducted from the following pay.

-9. Employees using less than one-half day shall have leave deducted to the nearest tenth as dictated by computer operation.
+Teachers using more than their accumulated number of sick days shall have the appropriate prorated amount deducted from the following pay. - 9.
+Employees using less than one-half day shall have leave deducted to the nearest tenth as dictated by computer operation.
 (1-42 minutes = 0.1; 43-84 minutes = 0.2; 85-126 minutes = 0.3; 127-168 minutes = 0.4.)
 It is understood and agreed that each building principal has the discretion to determine whether a staff absence during common preparation periods is chargeable in accordance with this section.